-I am an associate professor at the Department of Computer Science at the Technion - Israel Institute of Technology.
-My research interests include reliable distributed systems, high-availability and fault-tolerance, group communication, cluster computing, wireless mobile ad hoc network, and client/server Middleware (CORBA/.NET/J2EE/Web Services).
+I am a professor at the Department of Computer Science at the Technion - Israel Institute of Technology.
+My research interests include caching, network monitoring, reliable distributed systems, high-availability and fault-tolerance, blockchains, cloud computing, wireless mobile ad hoc network, andi client/server Middleware.

 Here is my list of Publications .
 Many of them are also available through DBLP.
 And here is what scholar.google.com thinks are my most cited papers .
 Also, you can check the list of conferences I am and have been involved with and the journals for which I refereed papers in my list of public activities.

-I recently spent a great year on sabbatical in INRIA/IRISA, Rennes, France, visiting the ADEPT project and working with Michel Raynal and Michel Hurfin.
+I previously spent a great year on sabbatical in INRIA/IRISA, Rennes, France, visiting the ADEPT project and working with Michel Raynal and Michel Hurfin.

 In the past, I also spent three years in the